All Products

 [{"clusterId":"c7fb82****"},{"clusterId":"cd3007****"}]

 The output indicates the IDs of the associated clusters and no Failed information is returned.
-This means that the associated clusters are connected to the multi-cluster gateway.
+This means that the associated clusters are attached to the multi-cluster gateway.

-1. Use GitOps to deploy the sample application to the associated clusters.
+1. Use GitOps to deploy a sample application to the associated clusters.
 For more information, see Work with GitOps.

 1. Create a GitOps application for each of the associated clusters.
 In this example, the web-demo-cluster1 and web-demo-cluster2 applications are created.